commonmark/commonmark-spec/README.md

 The parser is very fast, on par with [sundown](https://github.com/vmg/sundown).
-Some benchmarks (on a 1.6 GHz Intel Core i5, 4 GB RAM, mesaured using `time`, and parsing a ~500K book, the English version of [*Pro Git*](https://github.com/progit/progit/tree/master/en) by Scott Chacon and Ben Straub):
+Some benchmarks (on a 1.6 GHz Intel Core i5, measured using `time`, and parsing a ~500K book, the English version of [*Pro Git*](https://github.com/progit/progit/tree/master/en) by Scott Chacon and Ben Straub):